braceslab/synthetic-pino/README.md

 (work in progress)

-behave as pino logger but use only console log
+behave like pino logger but use only console log

 ```js
 const options = {